Ilsinho

 Ilson Pereira Dias Júnior (born 12 October 1985), commonly known as Ilsinho (formerly Ilson, Jr.), is a Brazilian retired professional footballer who played as a right midfielder.
 He originally started his career as a right-back, but during his time at Shakhtar Donetsk, he was used as a winger, where he showed off his skill and speed.

 Ilsinho began his career at Palmeiras in 2006 before signing for São Paulo later that year.
 He joined Shakhtar Donetsik in 2007, where he would notably win the UEFA Cup in the 2008–09 season.
 He returned to São Paulo in 2010 before joining Internacional the following year.
 In 2012, he returned to Shakhtar Donetsk.
 In 2016, Ilsinho signed for Philadelphia Union.

 Club career

 Palmeiras and São Paulo

-Ilsinho began his playing career in 2006 within his home state of São Paulo with Palmeiras playing right full-back.
+Ilsinho began his playing career in 2006 within his home state of São Paulo with Palmeiras playing right-back.
 Midway through the season, he signed for rivals São Paulo FC where he would spend the next two seasons, winning the 2006 and 2007 Brasileirões.